highintoxic/discord-premium-utils/README.md

 # What is this?

-This is a simple Node.js package to see if a user is subscribed to Discord Nitro!
+A simple Node.js package to see if a user is subscribed to Discord Nitro!

 # Installation